MontiCore/monticore/docs/BestPractices-CLI.md

 The packed JAR already contains all necessary dependencies.
 The template defines the main class and name of the JAR.
-To foster automated reuse, the template has already been configured to generate a suitable CLI-JAR for each language project without manual adjustments.
+To foster automated reuse, the template has already been configured to generate a suitable JAR for each language project without manual adjustments.
 However, this requires adhering to the following conventions:
 * The name of the main class is equal to the language project name (usually defined in the `settings.gradle`) with the suffix *Tool*.